jackdbd/calderone/scripts/README.md

 >
 > :heavy_multiplication_x: The `release.yaml` workflow does **not** publish any npm package to npmjs.

-Once a package is published to my private Artifact Registry, I publish it to [npmjs](https://www.npmjs.com/settings/jackdbd/packages) using this script:
+Once a package is published to my private Artifact Registry, I publish it to [npmjs](https://www.npmjs.com/settings/jackdbd/packages) using this script.
+The script triggers a build on Cloud Build for **each** npm package to publish to npmjs:

 ```sh
 # run this from the monorepo root